solana-developers/solana-cookbook/docs/integrations/switchboard.md

 # Switchboard

 Switchboard is a protocol that allows builders to unlock the power of Solana by creating high performance data feeds from any API.
-Switchboard can be used for various applications like getting current price of an asset for lending, getting the current weath or flight data and determining current NBA match status.
+Switchboard can be used for various applications like getting current price of an asset for lending, getting the current weather or flight data and determining current NBA match status.

-## How to use Switchboard on Client Side
+## How to use Aggregator Feeds in Switchboard on client side

 Switchboard provides a JavaScript/TypeScript library called **@switchboard-xyz/switchboard-v2** .
 This library can be used to reach On-chain data from existing data feeds or publish your own custom feeds.
 Learn more about this [here](https://www.npmjs.com/package/@switchboard-xyz/switchboard-v2